-- · Water pump - Range hood light
+- Water pump - Hood light

 Equipment and Furnishings

 Pedestal Seats

 Pedestal seats have two types of position controls.
 The seat can be moved forward or back or swivel by using the levers or controls provided.
 Arm rests can be set in either the up or down position.
 Be certain that the seat controls are firmly latched and secure prior to driving the vehicle and never adjust the seat position while in motion.